nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Marking a task that has been assigned to one or more persons as completed

    1. Prerequisites: Find persons assigned to a task using the `findt TITLE` (where `TITLE` is the title of a task).
 At least one person in the list.
-Task is not marked as completed (red cross appears next to task title).
+Task is not marked as completed (red cross appears below task).
    2. Test case: `mark 1`<br>
       Expected: Details of the task that is marked shown in the feedback message.
 A green tick will appear under the task.
 The progress indicator of the persons assigned to this task will be updated.